zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/solr/_index.md

 noicon: true
 ---

-The examples provided create a Solr cluster running in Kubernetes, which uses Portworx volumes for zookeeper and Solr data.
+The examples provided create a Solr cluster running in Kubernetes, which uses Portworx volumes for Zookeeper and Solr data.

-## Portworx StorageClass for Volume provisioning
+## The Portworx StorageClass for Volume provisioning
 Check your cluster nodes
 ```text
 kubectl get nodes -o wide